How to run a gridnode

 OSX and Linux

-to the servers IP address.
-Once connected you will be prompted for a password.
+with the server’s IP address.
+After connecting, you’ll be prompted for a password:

 ssh root@127.0.0.1